chicagopython/algosig/_posts/2020-08-06-create-hashset.md

 3. remove(value): Remove a value in the HashSet.
 If the value does not exist in the HashSet, do nothing.

 Notes:
-+ add(value): Insert a value into the HashSet.
++ All values will be in the range of [0, 1000000].
-+ contains(value) : Return whether the value exists in the HashSet or not.
++ The number of operations will be in the range of [1, 10000].
-+ remove(value): Remove a value in the HashSet.
-If the value does not exist in the HashSet, do nothing.
++ Please do not use the built-in HashSet library.

 ## Solution